Tripudium/taka/README.md

-# taka
+# 鷹 Taka

-A fast Hawkes process library
+A fast library for estimating Hawkes processes